animus

 Opposites are the fundamental structure of reality.

 Order and chaos.
 Introversion and extraversion.
-Structure and spontaneity.
+Reason and instinct.
 Discipline and impulse.
 Every meaningful dimension resolves into polarity.

 You cannot live at both ends at once.
 One side becomes identity.
 The other recedes.
 That neglected side does not disappear.